-For all other requests, including requests by researchers, publishers and students should contact the museum from March 2016 for information on when their requests can be facilitated.
+For all other requests, including requests by researchers, publishers and students – please contact the museum from the end of March 2016 for further updated information on when your request can be facilitated.

 Guidelines and application form for collection access requests

 Application form for image access

 Loans to education, cultural or arts organisations will continue where possible, depending on levels of requests and the progress of the relocation project.
 Organisations are encouraged to contact the museum well in advance (12 months or more) to discuss feasibility of loans.